agstephens/RL-mkdocs/docs/unit1/lesson3/lesson3.md

 **Further Reading**:
-For further info refer to chapter 3 of the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).
+For further info please refer to chapter 3 of the Sutton and Barto [book](http://incompleteideas.net/book/RLbook2020.pdf).

 ## Your turn